bimaguava/123-log/content/code/2021-02-08-installation-setup-wikimedia-in-freebsd-12-dockerization.md

 +++
 ### Preface

-> Main idea: Create Wiki on docker
+> Main idea: One click installation Mediawiki with jenkins

 ### Requirements